tridhapuku/hello-world/README.md

 # hello-world
 First Time Use
-Just some few changes here to see waht is going on.
+Just some few changes here to see what is going on.